openshift/image-based-install-operator/doc/reinstall.md

 #### Remove the existing cluster resources

-Delete the following resources associated with the original cluster installation:
+Ensure that the following resources associated with the original cluster installation have been deleted, or delete them manually:
 - `ClusterDeployment`
 - `ImageClusterInstall`
 - `BareMetalHost`
 - `DataImage`
-- `Secrets`
-- `ConfigMaps`

 #### Create the secrets from the original installation